Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 In the end, police say a fingerprint left on a floor fan led to Goodlow’s arrest.

 “He preyed on some of our most vulnerable.
-They were, as we’ve heard, grandmothers, mothers, our neighbors, our friends,” said Paul Holdeman, Assistant Special Agent in Charge for the FBI.
+They were, as we’ve heard, grandmothers, mothers, our neighbors, our friends,” said Paul Holdeman, assistant special agent in charge for the FBI.

-Goodlow faces 22 counts of rape, six counts of burglary, three counts of kidnapping, eleven counts of criminal confinement, four counts of sexual battery, four counts of strangulation, four counts of battery, three counts of intimidation and one count of killing an animal.
+Goodlow faces 22 counts of rape, six counts of burglary, three counts of kidnapping, 11 counts of criminal confinement, four counts of sexual battery, four counts of strangulation, four counts of battery, three counts of intimidation, and a count of killing an animal.

 Victim attacked while leaving for grocery store